 A Jailhouse Lawyer’s Manual—this online book is published by Columbia University, and available to download for free online.
 Published in 2010, and 158 pages, this manual can help you through a complaint or lawsuit.
 (NOTE: the book is not intended as legal advice, and some parts may be outdated.)

-If you or a loved one have been abused, mistreated or harmed while incarcerated, you don’t have to accept it as “part of life.”
+If you or a loved one have been mistreated, harmed, or the victim of prison abuse while incarcerated, you don’t have to accept it as “part of life.”
 While incarceration is intended as a punishment for a crime, it’s still against the law to commit another crime against a prisoner.
 Call the Civil Rights Litigation Group today at (720) 515-6165.
 We offer you a free consultation to discuss your case with us, and will work to represent you and defend your civil rights, even while in prison.